Your Guide to International Adoption in Kansas

 Unlike a home study for domestic adoption, your Kansas home study professional must be licensed according to the Hague Convention requirements, even if you’re not adopting through a country that’s associated with the Hague Convention.
 If you work with a home study professional outside of your adoption agency, your agency will likely need to approve the home study professional that you choose in addition to reviewing their reports.

-The home study process for international adoption can take as long as three months, so it’s best to start right now.
+The home study process for international adoption in Kansas can take as long as three months, so it’s best to start right now.

 In other respects, the home study is very similar to the domestic adoption home study.
 You’ll need: